asimonok/react-rest-api/README.md

 # Requiremnts:
 - Listing page that will display all emements.
 "Remove" button next to the each element.
 Upon click, element should be deleted
 - Page to create a new element
-- Page to diplsay value for one particuler element
+- Page to display value for one particular element
 - Page to update "value" property of the element

 # Format of the element object: